 Baton Rouge police investigating after pedestrian killed in hit-and-run crash

-BATON ROUGE - A pedestrian was killed in a reported hit-and-run crash on Airline Highway Tuesday morning.
+BATON ROUGE - Officials investigated a reported overdose death on Airline Highway Tuesday morning.

-The Baton Rouge Police Department said a pedestrian was killed shortly after 7 a.m. on Airline and North Foster Drive after they were reportedly hit by a car.
+Though the death was originally reported to be a hit-and-run with a pedestrian fatality, officials later confirmed the victim died from an overdose.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.